Custom headers - AWS Amplify Hosting

 2. Choose the app to set custom headers for.

-4. In the Custom header specification section, choose Edit.
+4. On the Custom headers page, choose Edit.

-5. In the Edit window, enter the information for your custom headers using the custom header YAML format.
+5. In the Edit custom headers window, enter the information for your custom headers using the custom header YAML format.

 1. For pattern, enter the pattern to match.